anamamatelashvili/spacyR_sodalabs_talk/PITCHME.md

 # Next steps
  <br>

-What to do with a larger and messier text corpus?
+What to do with a large and messy text corpus?

 - Ontology
 - Custon entity recogniser